 “It just sounds right.”
 This statement sums up the performance of Allnic’s Amber and Rose.
 You will hear more of these two in upcoming days, with supporting reviews.
 Discover these GREAT cartridges.
 No disappointments.
 Guaranteed.

 CONTACT DAVID BEETLES AT HAMMERTONE AUDIO.
 Call or WhatsApp: +1 250.826.6872

-And for MORE information about MC cartridges, their design and history in general, and about Amber and Rose, check out the first two parts of an interview with Kang Su Park, Allnic’s founder and product designer par excellence:
+And for MORE information about MC cartridges, their design and history in general, and about Amber and Rose, check out the 3 part interview with Kang Su Park, Allnic’s founder and product designer par excellence:

 Enjoy meeting the man behind what we believe to be the finest audio company in the world!